WonderWoman2020/sbd-project2-2023/README.md

 Each node takes up 1 line in the window.
 In this line is printed all the information needed about the node:
 - `Lvl` - node's level in the tree.
 Level '0' is root and it increments down the tree.
 As it can be seen, levels are also marked by an indentation, for better readability of the B-Tree structure.
 - `Page` - page number in the index file, on which the node is stored.
 Page number is location in the file, which can be calculated by page_number * page_size.
-Page_size depends on one of the input parameters and will be explained later.
+Page_size depends on one of the input parameters and will be explained later [here](#input-commands-and-parameters).
 - `Node` - node's number, which is just page_number + 1.
 It is shifted by one just to reserve '0' as a special value for node pointer, that means null pointer.
 - `=>` - after the arrow, the contents of the node are described:
     - `H 2 H` - between two letters 'H' there is a header of the node.
 Header contains pointer on the parent node.
 In this example, number 2 is the parent node number of one of the nodes.